 Conclusion: In our opinion, elf visitors are a wonderful annual tradition and we highly recommend them.
 It’s absolutely the stuff of fabulous childhood Christmas memories.
 We do, however, advise thinking twice before welcoming an elf into your home, to ensure you’re definitely up for the challenge!
 That being said, we’ve got tools and tips aplenty to make it as easy and fun as possible for the whole family …

-Top 3 Tip for A Successful Elf Adventure
+3 Top Tips For A Successful Elf Adventure

 Here are our three top tips for a successful and magical elf adventure with your family.
 Follow these and you are guaranteed a December to remember!